andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/firasuke/awesome) - A curated list of awesome projects.
 - [awesome_cs-ja_phd_life](https://github.com/Kei18/awesome_cs-ja_phd_life) - Collection of articles about PhD life written in 🇯🇵.
 - [awesome-islands](https://github.com/lxsmnsyc/awesome-islands) - All about Islands Architecture and Partial Hydration.
-- [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [awesome-pentest](https://github.com/muhammd/awesome-pentest) - Awesome Penetration Testing   A collection of awesome penetration testing resources.
 - [awesome-speaker](https://github.com/fsciuti/awesome-speaker) - A curated list of awesome resource for public speakers, trainers and so on!.
 - [awesome-voxel](https://github.com/meshula/awesome-voxel) - Voxel resources for coders.
 - [awesome-dehazing](https://github.com/youngguncho/awesome-dehazing) - A curated list of awesome dehazing papers.
 - [awesome-adapter-resources](https://github.com/calpt/awesome-adapter-resources) - Collection of Tools and Papers related to Adapters / Parameter-Efficient Transfer Learning/ Fine-Tuning.
 - [awesome-cybersec](https://github.com/theredditbandit/awesome-cybersec) - A collection of awesome platforms, blogs, documents, books, resources and cool stuff about security .
+- [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [cuban-opensource](https://github.com/cuban-opensourcers/cuban-opensource) - Awesome list of Cuban opensource projects.
 Just to know what is being openly developed in Cuba.
 - [awesome-datajournalism](https://github.com/infoculture/awesome-datajournalism) - Awesome list for data journalists and future data journalists.
 - [computer-science-resources](https://github.com/kirillbobyrev/computer-science-resources) - Collection of interesting Computer Science resources.